annasol88/java-multithreaded-chat/docs/design-docs.md

 This prevents a hold and wait since there is nothing to wait for.

 Circular waits are therefore impossible with our implementation.

-#### server requests queued in a concurrentLinkedQueue
-This was intended to remove synchronisation issues

 ## ThreadPool
 A newFixedThreadPool implementation with 50 threads was used in the application.